Chapter Five XII

 Taylor, “Wherever we land we think in terms of the time there, not where we came from.
 I suppose it’s a form of denial, but it works.
 Even when we cross the dateline, it’s the time of day, not the day of the week that matters.
 If we arrive at nine in the morning, we act like it’s nine in the morning.”

-Susan, “I’ve been amazed, it works.
+Susan, “I’ve been amazed, it helps.
 Taylor learned the trick when she modeled overseas.
 Of course there’s some drag, just press on.
 In a day we’re on local time.
 Janah always says the brain believes what we tell it.
 So we tell it it’s nine in the morning, which is further supported by the sun, the activity.
 Doesn’t matter if we had breakfast on the plane, we have breakfast or lunch in the time zone we’re in and go from there.”

 “We’ve talked a little about going to Russia, the twins are neutral on it and seem to be happy to wander around America.”